shwan1023/shwan1023.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+👏Hi there!
 Welcome to my homepage!

 I am **Sihao Wan**, an incoming graduate student at the [College of Intelligence and Computing (CIC)](https://cic.tju.edu.cn/), [Tianjin University](https://www.tju.edu.cn/).
-In September 2025, I will begin my master’s degree under the supervision of [Professor Bo Wang](https://cic.tju.edu.cn/faculty/wangbo/index.htm) at [Tianjin University](https://www.tju.edu.cn/).
+In September 2025, I will begin my master’s degree under the supervision of [Prof. Bo Wang](https://cic.tju.edu.cn/faculty/wangbo/index.htm) at [Tianjin University](https://www.tju.edu.cn/).
 The same year, I will receive my bachelor’s degree from the [College of Computer Science and Engineering](https://cise.sdust.edu.cn/), [Shandong University of Science and Technology](https://www.sdust.edu.cn/).

 Research Interests
 ------